loveconomics/loveconomics.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an environmental economist studying externalities, with an interest in waste management, climate change, and environmental policy.
+I am an environmental economist studying externalities, with an interest in waste management, climate change, and their application to environmental policy.

-I also work on broader macroeconomic questions such as business cycles and consumer finance.

 I am currently completing my PhD in Economics at the University of Miami under the supervision of David L. Kelly.